Skip to content

 Grammar: Transitive and Intransitive Verbs

-Transitive verbs, as mentioned earlier, must have a direct object to make sense.
-For example, in the sentence “She ate an apple,” the verb “ate” is transitive because it is followed by the direct object “an apple.”
-Without the direct object, the sentence would be incomplete.
-Transitive verbs often answer the question “what” or “whom” after the verb.
+Transitive verbs are action verbs that require a direct object to complete their meaning.
+For example, in the sentence “She ate the apple,” the verb “ate” is transitive because it requires the object “apple” to make sense.
+Without the object, the sentence would be incomplete.

-In contrast, intransitive verbs do not require a direct object to complete their meaning.
-These verbs can stand alone in a sentence and still make sense.
-For instance, in the sentence “He sleeps peacefully,” the verb “sleeps” is intransitive because it does not need a direct object to convey its meaning.
-Intransitive verbs often answer the question “how” or “where” after the verb.
+In contrast, intransitive verbs do not require an object to complete their meaning.
+These verbs express action or describe a state of being without needing a direct object.
+For example, in the sentence “He sleeps peacefully,” the verb “sleeps” is intransitive because it does not require an object to convey the meaning of the sentence.

 Download and Print grammar transitive and intransitive verbs Listed below